You are a passionate RC racer and you enjoy RC racing often. However, recently you see a dip in the performance of your RC.

 The problem that usually appears is a puffed-up battery, and depuffing a lipo battery can be hard.

 Can you overcharge a Traxxas battery?
 Of Course, you can!

 Overcharging is the primary reason behind battery puffing.

-Or there could be some kind of Traxxas battery chemistry error.
-Because of that, the material can fail and the battery can get puffed up.
+There could be some kind of Traxxas battery chemistry error.
+Because of them, the material can fail and the battery can get puffed up.